-6560 Exploring Engineering and Architecture 6560C Exploring Engineering and Architecture (CB Cyber Course) Offered in person at CB South and CB West (9 weeks, .5 credit)
+6560 Exploring Engineering and Architecture

+Offered in person at CB South and CB West (9 weeks, .5 credit)

 This 9-week course is for those students wishing to investigate their interest in Engineering and Architecture.
 In this course, students will be introduced to the engineering design process and use it to solve problems related to engineering and architecture.
 Class time will be devoted to CAD (computer-aided design), vinyl cutting, 3D modeling software, robotics, coding and electronics.
 Students will use a variety of techniques and real-world technologies throughout the course.
 Students completing this course should next enroll in Engineering and Architecture 2 with a final grade of C- or better, or approval of teacher.
-6560C is an asynchronous online course offered through CB Cyber.
-Please see www.cbsd.org/cyber for more information.